snowplow/iglu/2-repositories/static-registry/README.md

 ## Copyright and license

-Iglu Static Repo is copyright 2014 Snowplow Analytics Ltd.
+Iglu Static Registry is copyright 2014-2016 Snowplow Analytics Ltd.

 Licensed under the **[Apache License, Version 2.0] [license]** (the "License");
 you may not use this software except in compliance with the License.